ethersphere/swarm-extension/README.md

 In a web3 architecture the browser is the new server-side backend, therefore frontend applications (dApps) should communicate with it.
 For that, there is a pre-defined [API](#fake-url) that dApps can request to and interact with the Bee client of the user in a secure and abstracted manner.
-By that, there is no need to assuming the user runs a Bee node on the default ports on their computer and fallback to a well-known public-gateway at referencing outside Swarm resources; just refer to the representative, fix and abstracted Bee client endpoints that the extension defines [in HTML](#Swarm-HTML) or [in JavaScript](#Custom-Protocol).
+By that, there is no need to assume the user runs a Bee node on the default ports on their computer, or to fallback to a well-known public-gateway when referencing external Swarm resources; just refer to the representative, fixed and abstracted Bee client endpoints that the extension defines [in HTML](#Swarm-HTML) or [in JavaScript](#Custom-Protocol).
 The web2 is based on domain-centric considerations, because of that, lot of features cannot be used in a secure way when many applications are loaded from the same (Bee) host.
 That is way the extension has its [own Security Context](#dApp-origin-instead-of-host-based-origin) and separates dApps by their root content addresses.
 With new Security Context, new governor mechanisms can emerge like [cross-domain localstorage handling](#Cross-Domain-Local-Storage).